-14.1 Definition
+15.1 Definition

-14.1.1 A technical, operational or procedural statement, prepared by a Study Group on a given subject related to a current Question or the results of studies referred to in § 3.1.2;
+A technical, operational or procedural statement, prepared by a Study Group on a given subject related to a current Question or the results of studies referred to in § 3.1.2.

-14.1.2 A technical, operational or procedural statement prepared by CPM for Radiocommunication Conferences.

-14.2 Approval
+15.2 Approval

-Each Study Group may approve revised or new Reports, if no delegation representing a Member State attending the meeting opposes the approval.
+15.2.1 Each Study Group may approve revised or new Reports, by consensus of all Member States participating in the work of the Study Group.

+15.2.2 New or revised Reports developed jointly by more than one Study Group shall be approved by all the relevant Study Groups.

-14.3 Suppression
+15.3 Suppression

+15.3.1 Each Study Group may delete Reports.

-14.3.1 Reports shall be deleted when they become outdated, irrelevant or superfluous.
+15.3.2 Reports shall be deleted when they become outdated, irrelevant or superfluous.
 Such deletion should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
 Therefore, even if some administrations are in favour of suppressing an old Report, technical/operational conditions addressed in that Report may still be important for some other administrations.

-14.3.2 Each Study Group may delete Reports if no delegation representing a Member State attending the meeting opposes the deletion.

-15 ITU-R Handbooks
+16 ITU-R Handbooks